 MEMORIAL

 The commemoration of Mary’s sorrows starts in the Middle Ages, in the context of growing Marian devotions.
-The pope Benedict XIII established the Feast of Seven Sorrows of the Virgin Mary in 1721 for the entire Church.
-First, it used to be celebrated on Friday before Palm Sunday.
+Pope Benedict XIII established the Feast of Seven Sorrows of the Virgin Mary in 1721 for the entire Church.
+First, it used to be celebrated on the Friday before Palm Sunday.

 At the same time, the Service Order used to celebrate a similar feast on the third Sunday in September.
 At the beginning of the 19th century, Pius VII extended it to the whole Church and in 1913 Pius X moved it to the last day of the octave of the birth of the Blessed Virgin Mary, which was September 15.